The Most Beautiful European Capitals in 2023 (And the…

 This was likely the most difficult rating for me to give.

-From one side, London has splendid buildings like Buckingham Palace, Tower Bridge, and Big Ben.
+From one side, London has splendid historic buildings with beautiful architecture like the Buckingham Palace, Tower Bridge, and Big Ben.
 Even the hostel where I stayed there (the Palmers Lodge at the Swiss Cottage) was located in a charming house.

 But at the same time, London is a noisy modern city, quite crowded, and has monstrosities like: